Find Schools

 $21,643 Avg Student Debt

-On average, students take out $21,643 in loans while pursuing their degree.
-Those who take out this much in loans have to make a monthly payment of about $332 if they are on a 10-year repayment plan.
+By the time they get their degree, students from this school have racked up an average of $21,643 in student loans.
+If you borrow this amount, expect your monthly student loan payment to be around $332, assuming you are on a 10-year repayment plan.
 Once they receive their degree, UH Manoa graduates enter the workforce, making an average salary of $42,927 during the early year of their career.

 Read full report on University of Hawaii at Manoa